hasura/graphql-engine/console/CODE_SHARING_BW_OSS_PRO.md

 ### Config

 The webpack config which bundles above modules is located at `./webpack/bundle.config.js`.
-The key thing to note here is that the config explicitely removes the external library code from the bundle as that will bloat the bundle as the code is going to be used in another source code of similar structure and similar module dependency and hence.
+The key thing to note here is that the config explicitely removes the external library code from the bundle as that will bloat the bundle as the code is going to be used in another source code of similar structure and similar module dependency.

 ```
 16: externals: [nodeExternals()]